brave/vault/README.md

-# Brave Vault - a Personal Data Store for holding high-value user behavior with high privacy.
+# Brave Vault

+A Personal Data Store for holding high-value user behavior with high privacy.

 Design notes, very rough.
 Not a README yet!